-Sixty-five years later, in the spring of 2016, fifteen-year-old high school student Zyahna Bryant, a Charlottesville native, drafted a petition for the removal of her city’s statue of Confederate General Robert E. Lee.
-Her petition also called for renaming the Robert E. Lee Park where the statue stood.
+Sixty-five years later, in the spring of 2016, fifteen-year-old high school student Zyahna Bryant, a Charlottesville native, drafted a petition for the removal of her city’s statue of Confederate general Robert E. Lee.
+Her petition also called for renaming the Lee Park where the statue stood.
 In an interview with the news organization Vice, Bryant observed: “Going through the whole process of writing the petition … has shown me as a young activist that one action can have meaning.
 We all can make change.”
-She also recalled the first time she pondered the Robert E. Lee statue: “[I]t wasn’t until 5th or 6th grade, when we started learning about the Civil War that I started to really understand….
-I started doing my own research,...
-Once I learned the truth about slavery and the Civil War, I felt disgusted that my city wanted to display a statue that celebrated my ancestors’ pain.”
+She also recalled the first time she pondered the Robert E. Lee statue: “[I]t wasn’t until 5th or 6th grade, when we started learning about the Civil War that I started to really understand. … Once I learned the truth about slavery and the Civil War, I felt disgusted that my city wanted to display a statue that celebrated my ancestors’ pain.”
 The seed was planted.
 A few years later, as a high school freshman, Bryant took to heart an assignment on “how to make a change,” and the Robert E. Lee petition was born.

 The petition proved to be a powerful catalyst, not only in her own community but also across the country, for those who agreed with Bryant’s goals.
 The City of Charlottesville responded by creating a commission to consider the statue’s removal and ultimately voted to remove it.
 That triggered supporters of the Confederate monuments, generally, and the Lee statue, particularly, to fight back.
 In August 2017. white supremacists descended upon the city in an effort to preserve the statue, and anti-racists rallied to counter protest.
 Sadly, one person was murdered and several others injured when one of the white supremacists used his car as a weapon against a group of counter protesters.

 Though the city voted to remove the statue, Virginia law intervened to prevent its removal.
 However, in March 2020, the Virginia legislature finally passed a bill that allows local governments to remove statues and monuments.
-Meanwhile, the Lee Park has been renamed twice, first as Emancipation Park and then as Market Street Park; as of this writing, removal of the Lee statue is still a work in progress.
+Meanwhile, the Lee Park has been renamed twice, first as Emancipation Park and then as Market Street Park; as of this writing, removal of the Lee statue is still tied up in a court challenge.

-In a 2018 essay penned for Teen Vogue, Bryan explained that “[i]t has always been bigger than just a statue.
-There is truly a very long and intricate history of white supremacy that lurks beneath the bricks and sidewalks that the people of Charlottesville inhabit daily….
-The debate over Confederate monuments in public spaces only mirrors the larger question of what community means, causing us to really reflect on the messages that we are transmitting about community through our public spaces.”
+In a 2018 op-ed, Bryan explained that “[i]t has always been bigger than just a statue.
+There is truly a very long and intricate history of white supremacy that lurks beneath the bricks and sidewalks that the people of Charlottesville inhabit daily. … The debate over Confederate monuments in public spaces only mirrors the larger question of what community means, causing us to really reflect on the messages that we are transmitting about community through our public spaces.”

 When Bryant drafted her petition, she was already a seasoned organizer.
-In 2013, at the age of 12, she had organized a protest for justice in response to the verdict that freed the killer of Florida teenager, Trayvon Martin.
+In 2013, at the age of twelve, she had organized a protest for justice in response to the verdict that freed the killer of Florida teenager Trayvon Martin.
 In an interview with Charlottesville City Schools, Bryant stated: “I know that … the more you help[ ] out, the better you can make the world, just from doing simple things.”
 Through her simple act of standing up for Martin, Bryant had started making the world better.

 “Before we can heal as a community, and as a nation, we must truly reckon with our past and call out white supremacy in all its forms.”

-As of the spring 2020 Bryant is a rising second-year student at the University of Virginia.
+As of the spring 2020 Bryant is a rising second-year student at the University of Virginia, where she serves on the Council on UVA-Community Partnerships.
 Like Johns before her, she pushes forward, calling out injustices and delivering dignity.